run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --template string

->  Use a specific template when running this job.
-Templates are set by the cluster administrator and provide predefined values to flags under the submit command.
-If a template is not set, a default template will be use if such exists
+>  Templates are currently not supported

 --ttl-after-finish duration